2. Summary of material accounting policies

 Export Incentive

 Valuation of inventory of finished products of tea and rubber have been done as per Ind AS 2 ‘Inventories'.
-Inventories are stated at lower of cost and net realizable value.
+Raw materials, work in progress, traded and finished goods are stated at the lower of cost and net realisable value.
+Net realisable value represents the estimated selling price less all estimated cost of completion and selling expenses.
 Cost is determined on weighted average basis and includes expenditure incurred in the normal course of business in bringing inventories to its location and condition, labour and overhead, where applicable.
-Inventories are written down for obsolete/slow moving/non moving items wherever necessary.
+Stores and spares are carried at cost.
+Provision is made for obsolete, slow-moving and defective stocks, where necessary.

 k) Employee benefits